eliascyberlab/Cybersecurity-Lab-Reports/System-hardening/windows/README.md

 Based on the findings above, I initiated a hardening phase to terminate these listeners and close potential entry points for attackers.
 A. Legacy Service Mitigation (Print & File Sharing)
 Action: Terminated and Disabled the Print Spooler and Server (LANMAN) services.
-Reasoning:
-Spooler: Mitigates risks associated with "PrintNightmare" style vulnerabilities (CVE-2021-34527).
-SMB (Port 445): Prevents unauthorized lateral movement and file discovery on the local network—a primary vector for ransomware.

 B. Remote Access Tool (RAT) Hardening
 Action: Transitioned AnyDesk and TeamViewer startup types from "Automatic" to Manual via services.msc.
-Reasoning: Ensures these tools only run when explicitly launched by the user, preventing unauthorized background access and reducing persistent listening ports.

 [INSERT SCREENSHOT 1 HERE]
 Caption: Initial PowerShell scan identifying active Spooler (10565) and SMB (445) listeners before hardening actions were applied.
 3. Process Integrity Audit: svchost.exe & explorer.exe